Born series for the photon diffusion equation perturbing the Robin boundary condition

 Considerable efforts have been paid to derive concise solution formulae for the diffusion equation \cite{Arridge-Cope-Delpy92,Hielscher-Jacques-Wang-Tittel95,Martelli-etal}.
-Among such efforts, the extrapolated boundary is a {\em fudged-up} boundary (Chapter 5 in \cite{Duderstadt-Hamilton}) placed in an infinite medium obtained by removing the true boundary.
-Although it is not easy to mathematically justify the validity of the extrapolated boundary condition, this boundary condition has been often used for light propagation in biological tissue since the solution in the infinite space can be readily derived \cite{Ayyalasomayajula-Yalavarthy13,Kienle-etal98,Patterson-Chance-Wilson89}.
-Numerical tests show that although there are cases where the extrapolated boundary condition gives an excellent approximation, some differences are found particularly when there is a mismatch between refractive indices on the boundary \cite{Schweiger-etal95}.
+Among such efforts, the extrapolated boundary is a {\em fudged-up} boundary (Chapter 5 in the book by Duderstadt and Hamilton \cite{Duderstadt-Hamilton}) placed in an infinite medium obtained by removing the true boundary.
+Although it is not easy to mathematically justify the validity of the extrapolated boundary condition, this boundary condition has been successfully used for light propagation in biological tissue \cite{Ayyalasomayajula-Yalavarthy13,Kienle-etal98,Patterson-Chance-Wilson89,Schweiger-etal95}.

 The diffusion equation with the extrapolated boundary condition is described as the following initial value problem for $u_{\rm EBC}(x,t)$: